hauler-dev/hauler-docs/docs/hauler-usage/store/remove.md

 ### Overview

-`hauler store remove` removes matching item(s) from the store using simple string matching.
+`hauler store remove` deletes matching artifact(s) from the content store using simple substring matching, then garbage-collects the unreferenced blobs to reclaim disk space.

-> Note: `remove` is an experimental feature as of Hauler v1.4.0.
+Use it to prune a store before saving — for example, to drop an image you added by mistake, remove an old version you no longer ship, or trim content down so the resulting `haul` is smaller.
+Because matching is substring-based, a reference like `:latest` or `busybox` can match several artifacts at once.
+Hauler lists what it found and prompts for confirmation before deleting (use `--force` to skip the prompt).
+Run [`hauler store info`](./info.md) first to see the exact references in the store.

 **An example with available flags...**